ACarfi/COGAR-Example/docs/source/index.rst

 =========================================

-This documentation is an example for the course Cognitive Architecture for Robotics hold at UniGe in 2025 by Alessandro Carfì.
+This documentation serves as an example for the Cognitive Architecture for Robotics course at UniGe in 2025 by Alessandro Carfì.
+It focuses on how to properly document a ROS package using Sphinx and Read the Docs.

-The rospackage "example_pkg" contains two nodes and a launch file.
+The package itself includes:

+- A talker node that publishes messages.
+- A listener node that subscribes and processes messages.
+- A launch file to run both nodes together.

+While the package is a simple ROS example, the primary goal is to demonstrate best practices for writing clear, structured, and maintainable documentation.
 .. toctree::
    :maxdepth: 2
+   :hidden:
    :caption: Content

    install